 Are you looking for an all-encompassing web crawler?

 Scrapy is undeniably one of the leading web crawlers on the market today.
 Thanks in part to the fact that Scrapy is freeware and that it’s not relatively difficult to master, it has become one of the most popular open-source web-crawling frameworks.
+This article discusses 5 benefits of using Scrapy for web crawling.

 Among some of Scrapy’s well-known users are the Paris Institute of Political Studies’ Medialab and the leading World Government Data website, the UK’s Data.gov.uk.

 So, should you go ahead and use Scrapy for web crawling?
-Certainly and here are the top five benefits of doing so.
+Certainly, and here are the top five benefits of doing so.

 1. Scrapy is freeware